Jeff Thomas (model)

-Jeffrey Robert Thomas (1987 – March 8, 2023) was an American model and social-media influencer.
-He was known for his modelling career, and for his widely publicized relationship with billionaire Peter Thiel, his collaboration with Democratic researchers who were investigating Thiel, as well as his sudden death, which was ruled a suicide by Miami police.
+Jeffrey Robert Thomas (May 16, 1987 – March 8, 2023) was an American model and influencer.
+He was known for his modelling career, and for his widely publicized relationship with German-American billionaire Peter Thiel, his collaboration with Democratic researchers who were investigating Thiel, as well as his sudden death, which was ruled a suicide by Miami police.

 Early life and career

 Thomas began modeling in his twenties.
 By 2013, he was active in New York and working with photographers like Tony Duran and Justin Clynes.
 He was represented by Wilhelmina Models in New York, Chosen Models in Chicago and Kim Dawson Agency in Dallas.
 In 2014, STYLECASTER listed him as one of the promising young male models, noting that, "Originally from Texas, Jeff now travels the world and recently walked in the DSQUARED fashion show at Life Ball 2014 in Vienna."
 He also modeled for ADAM NYC.
-He also appeared on the Italian Magazine for Fashion, represented by the agency Independent Men.
+He appeared on the Italian Magazine for Fashion, represented by the agency Independent Men.

 By 2016, he was also represented by Wilhelmina Models in Miami, doing advertising for Calvin Klein and Diesel.
 At some point, he signed with AMCK Models.
 He was active on social media, gaining over 120,000 Instagram followers, where he documented his work in fashion, fitness, and travel.
 His bio described him as an "Aspiring Fire Fighter" and "Proud Dog Dad".
 He founded an art consulting and creative agency called One Popsicle, promoting emerging artists and brands.